 Certain lines of business are automatically excluded.
 These include health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, and brokerage services.
 You don’t qualify whether you work as an owner or an employee and receive tips in these businesses.

 “Performing arts” stands out in this list.
+The others in the list typically don’t get tips.
 Does that mean a band or a singer won’t qualify if they receive tips?

 Voluntary Tips Only